kwinkunks/aoc22/README.md

 - [Day 8](day08.py) &mdash; Treetop Tree House &mdash; the first grid of the year, always fun.
 Thought about 1st or 2nd derivatives for a minute, and not obvious how to do it with convolution, settled on brute force.
 Instead of fiddling with directions, I'm just doing the analysis from left to right and rotating the grid 4 times.
 Found the visibility logic a bit fiddly, but got there in the end.
 - [Day 9](day09.py) &mdash; Rope Bridge &mdash; coordinates and vectors!
 Which I usually enjoy...
 Part 1 was fine, fun even.
 Part 2 was a headache, utterly self-inflicted: I was applying the head update to every knot, as well as applying the 'follow previous knot' rule, but it took a ridiculous amount of time to see this.
 Sigh.
 Pleased with the tercity of the result though, and with a class too!
 - [Day 10](day10.py) &mdash; Cathode-Ray Tube &mdash; argh, it's the compiler, though I always enjoy the graphical solutions.
 Nearly got distracted by the fiddly timing rules, but in the end it was fine.
 Not pretty, I'm sure... if this thing comes back maybe we can clean up a bit.
 Side-note: quite enjoying using generators more often, though probably not idiomatically.
+- [Day 11](day11.py) &mdash; Monkey in the Middle &mdash; surprisingly enjoyable modulo arithmetic / number theory problem.
+Got a bit obsessed with the idea that the exponential monkey should be controlled (if prime p divides a<sup>2</sup> then it divides a) but then picked up on the "find another way to manage your worry level" clue.

 ## Things I learned about